jason-whitted/week22-redux/03-app-reducers/01-app-useReducer.md

 };
 ```

-In our current case we'll need two constants defined for action types.
+In our current case we'll need two constants defined for our action types.

 ```js
 const SET_TEXT = "SET_TEXT";